Podcasts & RSS Feeds

 “David Stewart, a Charles Bonnet syndrome patient with whom I corresponded, writes of his hallucinations as being “altogether friendly,” and imagines his eyes saying: “Sorry to have let you down.
 We recognize that blindness is no fun, so we’ve organized this small syndrome, a sort of coda to your sighted life.
 It’s not much, but it’s the best we can manage.”

-Listen to Think from noon to 2 p.m., Monday through Thursday, on KERA 90.1 or stream the show at kera.org.
+Listen to Think at noon and 9 p.m., Monday through Thursday, on KERA 90.1 or stream the show at kera.org.